 One of Python’s most notable features is the way it enforces the use of indentation for readability.
 Without proper indentation, your code won’t even run.
-In Python, we need to indent all code blocks to the same level.
+We need to indent all code blocks in Python to the same level.
 Here’s an example of this at work.
 If you don’t understand the code yet, don’t worry:

 def bigger_than_five(x): # The contents of a function are indented if x > 5: # This is another, even more indented block of code print("X is bigger than five") else: # And one more! print("x is 5 or smaller")

 Because indentation is required, the Python language does not need curly braces to group code blocks like Java, C, and C#.
 This fact alone removes a lot of clutter and symbols from your code.
-Although it’s a subjective matter, people generally agree that it makes Python easier on the eyes.
+Although subjective, people generally agree that it makes Python easier on the eyes.

-You don’t need to manually compile your program
+You don’t need to compile your programs manually

-In some situations, this bytecode is even cached on disk in files ending with the *.pyc extension.
+In some situations, this bytecode is cached on disk in files ending with the *.pyc extension.
 But when used as a scripting language, Python won’t cache the bytecode.
 To us, it doesn’t matter.
-We can just run our code directly and don’t have to worry about bytecode, since Python handles it all automatically.
+We can run our code directly without worrying about bytecode since Python handles it all automatically.
 This has several advantages:

 - You can write your code in a text editor and execute it directly.
 No additional steps like compilation and linking are necessary.

 - It is platform-independent.
-As long as the platform has a Python interpreter, your code will work.
+Your code will work as long as the platform has a Python interpreter.
 Compiled code often ties itself to a specific platform, like Windows and Linux, and specific processor architecture, like Intel or ARM (unless it gets compiled to intermediate bytecode, like with Java and .NET).